Family History ServicesLet us help you tell your family’s story

 Vermont Family History Research

 Do you need help finding your Vermont ancestors?
 We provide documentation of your family history using a combination of online and local resources to establish links between generations and learn the story of your ancestors’ lives.
 Local repositories include the Vermont State Archives and Records Administration, the Vermont Genealogical Library in Colchester, the Vermont Historical Society in Barre, and Town Clerk’s offices.
-Documents from distant localities are obtained through Stone House Research’s international network of associate researchers.
+Documents from distant localities are obtained through Stone House Historical Research, LLC’s international network of associate researchers.

 Contact Catherine to discuss what you know about your ancestors, and what you would like to know.
 We will agree on a research goal and the number of hours for the first phase of your family history research.
 This will place your project on our waiting list.
 When we are ready to begin, you will be invoiced for a 50% retainer fee.